elusivecodes/FrostDateTime/README.md

 ## Date Creation

 - `date` can be either a *Date* object, *DateTime* object, a timestamp, date string, or an array of values matching the native [*Date.UTC*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/UTC) method, and will default to the current timestamp.
-- `timeZone` is a string representing the timeZone name of the date, and will default to the system timeZone.
+- `timeZone` is a string representing the time zone name of the date, and will default to the system time zone.

 ```javascript
 const date = new DateTime(date, timeZone);